-UL listed: The UL symbol means the product, after a series of testing, meets the UL nationally recognized Standards of Safety.
-UL is an American non-profit organization dedicated to public safety and Mullan Lighting is proud to have the majority of its products UL listed.
+The UL symbol means the product, after a series of testing, meets the UL nationally recognised Standards of Safety.
+UL is an American non-profit organisation dedicated to public safety and Mullan Lighting is proud to have the majority of its products UL listed.

-Class II: A Class II (Class 2) or double insulated electrical appliance (light fixture) is one which has been designed in such a way that it does NOT require a safety connection to electrical earth (ground).
-An added layer of safety against electrical shock is acheived by using double layers of insulating material or reinforced insulation protecting any live parts of the fitting.
+A Class II (Class 2) or double insulated electrical appliance (light fixture) is one which has been designed in such a way that it does NOT require a safety connection to electrical earth (ground).
+An added layer of safety against electrical shock is achieved by using double layers of insulating material or reinforced insulation protecting any live parts of the fitting.

 What does IP rating mean?

 IP rating is a two-digit number used to provide an Ingress Protection rating to electronic products (like our light fixtures).
 The first digit represents protection against ingress of solid objects while the second digit represents protection against ingress of liquids (water).
 The larger the value of each digit, the greater the protection.
 For example, a product rated IP54 (like our outdoor lights) is better protected against environmental factors than a product rated IP20 (like most of our indoor pendant lights).

 |IP||First digit: Ingress of solid objects||Second digit: Ingress of liquids|

 |1||No protection||No protection|